 What is covered: You’re covered for damages resulting from collision or theft, along with loss of use and towing charges.

 What is not covered: There are a few vehicle exclusions, such as large vans, trucks, antique cars, and limos, among others.
 Non-covered situations include intoxication, driving off road, traveling to a warzone, and more.

 Only the cardholder whose name is on the Wells Fargo card used to pay for the rental is eligible to file a claim.
-Coverage is secondary for both the Visa and Amex cards.
+Coverage is secondary for all Wells Fargo credit cards that have this benefit.
 This means it will reimburse you for any collision or theft expenses not covered by any existing car insurance policy you have.

-To file a claim, call the Benefit Administrator at (877) 348-8472 within 45 days of the incident.
+To file a claim, call the Benefit Administrator at (800) 316-8051 or the number mentioned on your guide to benefits within 60 days of the incident.
 The Benefit Administrator will answer any questions and will send you a claim form.
-For faster filing, visit www.eclaimsline.com.
-For the Wells Fargo Propel, call (855) 830-3727 instead.
+For faster filing, submit your claim online.

 Wells Fargo credit card travel insurance is a benefit that pays a maximum amount between $150,000 to $1,000,000, depending on the card, for any covered loss related to an accident involving a licensed Common Carrier.
 It includes any motorized vehicle or mode of transportation that transports passengers for hire.